vidjil/vidjil/doc/vidjil-algo.md

 The `--max-clones` option limits the number of output clones, even without consensus sequences.

-The `-y` option limits the number of clones for which a consensus sequence is computed.
-Usually you do not need to have more consensus (see below), but you can safely put `-y all` if you want to compute all consensus sequences.
+The `--max-consensus` option limits the number of clones for which a consensus sequence is computed.
+Usually you do not need to have more consensus (see below), but you can safely put `--max-consensus all` if you want to compute all consensus sequences.

-The `-z` option limits the number of clones that are fully analyzed, *with their V(D)J designation and possibly a CDR3 detection*, in particular to enable the web application to display the clones on the grid (otherwise they are displayed on the '?/?' axis).
+The `--max-designations` option limits the number of clones that are fully analyzed, *with their V(D)J designation and possibly a CDR3 detection*, in particular to enable the web application to display the clones on the grid (otherwise they are displayed on the '?/?' axis).
-If you want to analyze more clones, you should use `-z 200` or `-z 500`.
+If you want to analyze more clones, you should use `--max-designations 200` or `--max-designations 500`.
 It is not recommended to use larger values: outputting more than 500 clones is often not useful since they can not be visualized easily in the web application, and takes more computation time.